Monaco: What's Yours Is Mine: Development

 For release on the Xbox 360, Schatz pitched the game to Microsoft Game Studios twice but was turned down due to marketability concerns.
 After these events, Schatz thought the game would not be released on the Xbox 360, disappointing him.
 He felt the platform and its marketplace were easy to work with and that it would have made an ideal platform for the game.
 Schatz considered releasing the game on PlayStation 3.
 Empty Clip Studios was hired to port the game to the RapidFire engine so it could be released on the PlayStation 3, but the port was never finished.
-Schatz decided to partner with a video game publishing company, Majesco Entertainment.
+Schatz decided to partner with a video game publishing company, Majesco.
 Majesco published the game on Xbox, while Schatz self-published the game on personal computer (PC).

 Schatz met Andy Nguyen while looking for playtesters in 2011; he described Nguyen as a man he "clicked with" who made an energizing work environment.
 Schatz hired Nguyen to work in festival booths and to sell the company's merchandise at events.
 Nguyen did not know programming, but eventually became a level designer and producer for Monaco, leaving his job at Citibank to devote more time to the game and to Pocketwatch Games.
 Schatz described Nguyen as being critical about the game during its development in ways that ultimately improved its design.
 Also in 2011, Monaco received funding from the Indie Fund project.
 The additional funding relieved financial pressure and allowed them to refrain from rushing out an unfinished product.

 The soundtrack for Monaco was composed by Grammy-nominated Austin Wintory, who had previously composed scores for several games, including Journey.
 Schatz originally used licensed music but asked Wintory to replace some of it with original pieces.
 Wintory later persuaded Schatz that a complete original soundtrack was warranted.
 Wintory was excited by the project because it involved using humorous "old-timey piano", saying, "when else am I ever going to be asked to write anything remotely like this?"
 The stylistic choice of primarily using pianos was explained by Schatz: "the music felt sneaky [and] naughty", with a "farcical silliness" he considered ideal for the game.
 Wintory described the score for Monaco as being a heavy deviation from Journey and his other past works, although during the 2012 Game Developers Conference explained that its purpose and goal of being able to tell a story through music remained the same.
 An album called the Gentleman's Private Collection was also produced, consisting of remixes of the original soundtrack by other composers, including Peter Hollens, Tina Guo—who played the violin in the Journey soundtrack—and Chipzel, who composed the soundtrack for Super Hexagon.
 The full original soundtrack and the Gentleman's Private Collection were released onto Wintory's microsite on Bandcamp on April 24, 2013.